Zeyad-dev/Android-guides/Rooting/Samsung/RootingSamsung.md

 * [Odin](https://odindownload.com/download/Odin3_v3.14.4.zip) (Download on computer)
 * [Magisk](https://github.com/topjohnwu/Magisk/releases/tag/v26.4) (Download the file ending with `.apk` on the device)
 * [Frija tool](https://github.com/SlackingVeteran/frija/releases/download/v2.0.23262.4/Frija_v2.0.23262.4.zip) (Download on computer)
-  ### Important Notice:
-  * Frija tool might throw an error saying: `To run this application, you must install .NET.`

 ### Necessary information to know about your device:
 * Your device's codename : Can be retrieved from Settings > About Phone > Model Number